Thomas R. Donahue: AFL-CIO Change Agent

-Several of the Report's recommendations would serve as a blueprint for some of the largest changes in the AFL-CIO during the quarter-century that followed its publication.

-For example, Donahue's committee recommended that "consideration should be given to establishing new categories of membership for workers not employed in an organized bargaining unit."
-Such a significant structural change would constitute a dramatic departure from the normative way that workers became and maintained their status as union members.
+Due to the report, Donahue's committee recommended that "consideration should be given to establishing new categories of membership for workers not employed in an organized bargaining unit."
+Such a significant structural change would constitute a departure from the normative way that workers became and maintained their status as union members.

 At first, it was not universally embraced.
 When Donahue presented a membership benefits program to the 1985 AFL-CIO convention based on his committee's recommendation, "several local and national union officials who are supposed to carry out the program say they have grave misgivings about it," the Wall Street Journal reported.
 "They worry that labor's goal of bargaining collectively will be blurred by a special category of members whom the union wouldn't fully represent and probably couldn't count on in a strike."

-But Donahue's vision ultimately won out.
 He and his committee laid the groundwork for: